 - The first requirement is found at FAR 61.15, also known as a ‘Notification Letter,’ which requires a pilot to report a “motor vehicle action” by submitting a Notification Letter to the FAA.

-- The second requirement is disclosing a DUI arrest or other reportable actions on the pilot’s airman medical application (aka MedXpress application question 18v)
+- The second requirement is disclosing a DUI arrest or other reportable actions on the pilot’s airman medical application, FAA Form 8500-8 (aka MedXpress application question 18v)

 The FAA DUI Reporting Regulation

-Under 14 CFR 61.15, all pilots must send a Notification Letter to the FAA within 60 calendar days of the effective date of an A. alcohol or a drug-related conviction or B. administrative action.
+Under 14 CFR 61.15, all pilots—airline, corporate, and hobbyist—must send a Notification Letter to the FAA within 60 calendar days of the effective date of a motor vehicle action.

-- The administration action reporting requirement: In 14 CFR 61.15(c), alcohol and/or drug-related convictions or administrative actions refer to motor vehicle actions (MVA).
+In 14 CFR 61.15(c), alcohol and/or drug-related convictions or administrative actions are referred to as motor vehicle actions.

-A motor vehicle action is defined as “a cancellation, suspension or revocation of a driver’s license to operate a motor vehicle for a cause related to the operation of a motor vehicle while intoxicated by alcohol or a drug, while impaired or while under the influence of alcohol or drugs.”
-This includes any instance where a pilot’s blood alcohol content exceeds the legal limit.
+A motor vehicle action is defined, in part, as “a cancellation, suspension or revocation [or denial] of a driver’s license to operate a motor vehicle… for a cause related to the operation of a motor vehicle while intoxicated by alcohol or a drug, while impaired or while under the influence of alcohol or drugs.”
+FAR 61.15(c).

 Actions resulting from operating a motor vehicle while intoxicated can lead to serious implications for pilots, including potential charges related to substance abuse or substance dependence.
 Understanding the consequences of such actions is crucial, as they may trigger a motor vehicle action that impacts not only driving privileges but also a pilot’s ability to maintain their license and medical certification.